Zuṭṭ: Second migration

 After the conquest of Sindh in 712, a second influx of Zutt occurred from Makran into Iraq.
 As a nomadic pastoral community, they did not originally profess Hinduism and instead followed their tribal religion.
-Zutt were barely integrated into the Hindu society of Sindh, and as they were always prone to rebellion, Brahman dynasty had imposed discriminatory measures upon them, which were maintained by Arabs, and in some cases, even intensified after a long series of rebellions.
+Zutt were barely integrated into the Hindu society of Sindh, and as they were always prone to rebellion, the Brahman dynasty had imposed discriminatory measures upon them, which were maintained by Arabs, and in some cases, even intensified after a long series of rebellions.
 Four thousand Zutt became captive of Muslims during the early Muslim incursions into Makran, and later they participated as auxiliaries in the conquest of Sindh.
-The two chief tribal groupings in Sindh at the time of Arab conquest were Zutt and Meds.
+The two chief tribal groupings in Sindh at the time of Arab conquest were Zutt (Jats) and Meds.
 Unlike Jats, however, Meds were seafaring people.
 Some of them carried piracy in the Indian Ocean as Bawarij.
 The incident in which they captured two treasure ships coming from Ceylon to Basra became casus belli for the Umayyad invasion of Sindh.

-In addition to Zutt, several other groups from Indus Valley had permanently settled into Mesopotamia, including Sāyabija and Andāghar, who were at times considered as part of Jats, and sometimes described separately.
+In addition to Zutt, several other groups from Indus Valley had permanently settled into Mesopotamia, including Sāyabija and Andāghar, who were at times considered a part of Jats, and sometimes described separately.
 Muslim accounts describe these soldiers as originally inhabitants of Sind.
 An important sub-group of Zutt were Qayqāniyya, who inhabited the region of Qayqan (also known as Qiqān, modern Kalat).
 Many of them had been taken as captives between 659 and 664 by Abd Allah bin Sawwar al-Abdi to Iraq, who was appointed as governor of regions surrounding Sindh.
 He was himself killed in one of the wars against Qiqani Zutt in 667 and Qiqan was re-conquered by them.
 Always armed with arrows, whether cavalry or infantry, these Zutt Qayqaniyya units were master archers of the caliphate, and acted as auxiliary group for shurta.
-Qiqaniyya as well as Bukhariyya, an Iranian unit of soldiers, were sent to suppress revolt of Zayd ibn Ali in 740 by Umayyad Caliphate.
+Qayqaniyya as well as Bukhariyya, an Iranian unit of soldiers, were sent to suppress revolt of Zayd ibn Ali in 740 by Umayyad Caliphate.
 Another group associated with Zutt was that of Qufs, or "mountain dwellers", who were dark-skinned soldiers from Kerman.
 They had been recruited by Sassanids as auxiliaries and later, actively supported Arabs against Sassanids.
 However, they had married among Persians and had assimilated to the Persian culture.

 Jats (with their very name being synonymous with dromedary-men or cameleers) in Makran reportedly reared fine-quality camels which were in demand as far as Khurasan, and tall Qīqāni horses, which were presented to Mu'awiya I. In Basra, they manufactured a distinct variety of cloth called zuttī or zuttiyah.
 In the first half of 8th century, many of them were settled with herds of buffalo in the regions of Massisa and Amanus (present-day Turkey) to combat the large number of lions found there.